-In this apparent Garden of Eden many travelers decided to stay.
+Many visitors found California to be a Garden of Eden and decided to stay.
 A growing and affluent population provided new arrivals like Easton opportunities for work.
 He took a job as a handyman for the Maryland Hotel but was soon building houses on his own.
-They were not the elegant mansions typical of Orange Grove Avenue, but small redwood houses nestled into the landscape.
-For those attuned to California's romance these rustic bungalows seemed to best express a new social freedom of gracious and simple living.
+They were not the elegant mansions of Orange Grove Avenue, but modest redwood houses nestled into the landscape.
+For recent arrivals attuned to the romance of California these rustic bungalows seemed the perfect expression of their desire for gracious and simple living.

 Easton (1864-1921) was thirty-eight when he moved to Pasadena.
 He was raised in Halfday Lake, Illinois, a small farming community north of Chicago.
 Like many of his generation he learned a variety of skills growing up on a farm and working alongside his parents.
-Family farms prepared young people to become productive and resourceful adults.
+Family farms prepared young people to be productive and resourceful adults.
 Easton's character was shaped by the prevailing Middle Border values—self-reliance, hard work and iron thrift.
-These 19th century values had been essential when the Midwest was on the frontier of westward expansion, yet persisted in its culture as life became more secure.
+The 19th century values were essential when the Midwest was the frontier of westward expansion and persisted through Easton's generation.

-Easton trained to be a teacher at the Bloomington (Illinois) Normal School, and graduated in 1890.
-One of his classmates was Honor Hubbard, and they became friends.
-She was the youngest sister of Elbert Hubbard, who in 1895 founded the Roycroft community in Buffalo, New York.
-The Roycrofters began the Arts & Crafts guild to revive handicraft, and demonstrate an alternative to factory production.
-They designed and made furniture, metal work and books, and began the Roycroft Press to trumpet their efforts.
-Hubbard became well known as a writer and leading proponent of the Arts & Crafts Movement in the U.S. after 1900.
+Easton was trained to be a schoolteacher at the Bloomington (Illinois) Normal School, and graduated in 1890.
+One of his classmates was Honor Hubbard and the two became close friends.
+Honor was the youngest sister of Elbert Hubbard, who in 1895 founded the Roycroft community in Buffalo, New York.
+The Roycrofters were modeled on an English Arts & Crafts guild to revive handicraft, and demonstrate an alternative to factory production.
+They designed and made furniture, metalwork and books.
+The Roycroft Press trumpeted their efforts and marketed the products.
+By 1900 Hubbard was a well known leading proponent of the Arts & Crafts Movement in the United States.

-Easton and Honor Hubbard married.
-The newlyweds moved to Lemont, Illinois with the promise of a teaching job for Easton at the high school.
-Easton taught manual arts training, and in 1893 was made Principal.
-A 1908 feature in Country Life in America by Carlyle Ellis described his work at Lemont High School: "Backed by a few wealthy men, he organized classes of poor boys and taught them, with success, to make beautiful things with their hands."
+Louis Easton and Honor Hubbard soon married.
+The newlyweds moved to Lemont, Illinois where Easton was offered a job teaching at the high school.
+He taught manual arts training, and in 1893 became the school's Principal.
+A 1908 feature in Country Life in America by Carlyle Ellis recalled Easton's tenure at Lemont High.
+"Backed by a few wealthy men, he organized classes of poor boys and taught them, with success, to make beautiful things with their hands."

-At this time, the purpose of manual arts training—mostly woodworking and metal-smithing—in public schools was not to separate boys into vocational or academic paths, but to encourage development of skills many received at home or on a farm.
-Even boys from disadvantaged backgrounds would likely have manual skills to develop.
+The purpose of manual arts training for boys—mostly woodworking and metalsmithing—in public schools was not to separate students into vocational and academic paths, but to encourage them to develop skills they received at home or on the farm.
+They reasoned even boys from disadvantaged backgrounds would likely have manual skills.

-Easton built several pieces of fumed oak furniture in the new Arts & Crafts style similar to Roycroft designs.
-They were likely intended as demonstration pieces for the students.
-Several were exhibited in the 1903 handicraft exhibition at The Art Institute of Chicago.
+Easton built several pieces of fumed oak furniture in the new Arts & Crafts style and similar to Roycroft designs.
+They were probably classroom demonstration pieces for the students, but several showed up in the 1903 Art Institute of Chicago handicraft exhibition.

-The Eastons soon bought two adjacent lots on South Marengo Avenue, one of the town's most pleasant residential streets.
+The family was soon able to buy two lots on South Marengo Avenue, one of the town's most pleasant residential streets.
 It was lined with pepper trees to provide shade and only a short walk to Colorado Boulevard, the main commercial street.
-Across from their property was The Vineyard, a favorite residential hotel for winter visitors, and just south was the mansion of Congressman McLaughlin.
+Across from their property was a favorite residential hotel for winter visitors, The Vineyard, and to the south the mansion of Congressman McLaughlin.

-In February,1905 Easton secured a building permit for a house on the south lot.
-The Eastons had selected a design from a pattern book, a common practice then.
-The design was a 1.5 story bungalow, eight-rooms, with side-facing gable roof and a wide dormer in front.
-The house would face west and included a deep inset porch with boulder walls extended across the front.
+In February 1905 Easton secured a building permit for a house on the south lot.
+They selected a design from a bungalow pattern book which was common then.
+The house was 1.5 story with eight-rooms.
+It had a side-facing gable roof with a wide shed dormer in front.
+Facing the western sun a deep porch with boulder walls extended across the front.
 Easton would build the house himself and detail it to express the Arts & Crafts aesthetic of the the Roycrofters.

-How close the Eastons were to Elbert Hubbard is not at all clear.
+How close the Eastons remained to Elbert Hubbard is not at all clear.
 No letters have survived and their children as adults had no memories of him.
-We know Hubbard made several trips to Los Angeles and Pasadena during the period they lived there.
-The Easton family album includes a photograph of Elbert with the Eastons' daughter on the porch of the grandparents' house in Illinois.
-We can assume Easton was well aware of Hubbard's work and celebrity.
+We know Hubbard made several trips to Los Angeles and Pasadena during the time the Eastons lived there.
+The family album did include a photograph of Elbert with the Eastons' daughter, but it was taken on the grandparents' porch in Illinois.
+We can assume Easton was aware of Hubbard's work and celebrity.

-Builders of this era used local materials as much as possible.
-The tumbled granite boulders found along Pasadena's Arroyo Seco were gathered and hauled by buckboard to many building sites.
-The stones could be stacked and mortared for foundations.
-Redwood was plentiful in northern California.
-Once logged and milled the lumber could be shipped south by rail.
-Redwood siding was considered the best.
-It was handsome, easy to work, resisted termites, and could be left unpainted.
-Easton used it for their own house, clapboard on the first floor walls with shingles above.
+Builders at this time used local materials as much as possible.
+The tumbled granite boulders found along Pasadena's Arroyo Seco were often gathered and hauled by buckboard to building sites.
+The stones could be stacked and mortared together for foundations.
+Stands of redwood were plentiful in northern California.
+Once logged and milled the lumber was shipped south by rail.
+Redwood siding was thought the best.
+It was handsome, soft and easy to work, resisted termites, and could be left unpainted.
+Easton used it for this house with clapboard on the first floor walls and shingles above.

-Interior photographs made soon after they moved in show the living room, dining room and study are linked spaces across the front of the house.
+Interior photographs made soon after the house was finished show the living room, dining room and study to be linked spaces across the front.
 Three-quarter height partitions with end posts define the rooms, but they remain open to each other.
-Redwood joists and ceilings are exposed.
-A wainscot at plate rail height unifies the doors and windows with built-in buffet.
-A large fireplace is the central focus of the space, made of dark red brick.
-Also seen are Easton's Arts & Crafts pieces exhibited at the Chicago Art Institute.
+Redwood joists and ceilings were left exposed.
+A redwood wainscot to plate rail height unifies the doors and windows with a built-in buffet.
+A dark red brick fireplace is the focus of the space.
+Also seen in the photos are Easton's Arts & Crafts pieces exhibited at the Chicago Art Institute.

-After completing their house Easton turned his attention to the north corner lot.
-In October 1905, he acquired a building permit for a 1.5 story house.
+After completing the house for his family Easton turned his attention to the corner lot next door.
+In October 1905, he acquired a building permit for a new 1.5 story house.
 The estimated cost on the permit was four-thousand dollars, which was ample considering that was twice the cost of common bungalows at the time.
 Easton designed the house to resemble a chalet with low-pitched gable roofs, deep overhangs and open truss-work in gable ends.
 A recessed porch and wide plank door faced Marengo Avenue.
-Along the side street Easton planned a Japanese torii gate and fence to enclose the backyard.
+Along the side street Easton built a fence with a Japanese torii gate to enclose the backyard.

 Interiors were similar to the first house with exposed natural redwood for main floor ceilings, built-in bookcases, dining room buffet and custom light fixtures.
-To give the redwood a more refined look, Easton used a wire brush to smooth and raise the grain.
-This is a traditional Japanese technique to accentuate the natural character of the wood.
-Easton may have seen it used at George Marsh's "Japanese Tea Garden" (1904) built only three blocks away, at California Boulevard and Fair Oaks Avenue.
+To give the raw redwood a more finished look, Easton used a wire brush to smooth and raise the grain.
+This was a traditional Japanese technique to accentuate the wood's natural character.
+It is something Easton may have seen at George Marsh's "Japanese Tea Garden" (1904) that was built only three blocks away at California Boulevard and Fair Oaks Avenue.

-Combining all three roles was a departure from common practice at the time.
-By offering a design-build service Easton increased control over his projects, enabling him to develop designs directly with clients and evolve them through construction.
+Combining all three roles was a departure from conventional practice at this time.
+By offering clients a design-build service Easton increased control over his projects.
+It enabled him to develop designs directly with them and allow the projects to evolve through construction.